Skip to content ↓

 • Know how well they are achieving in reading and be supported towards their targets.

-• Experience text through interactive challenging activities including the experience of theatre.
+• Experience text through interactive challenging activities, including the experience of theatre.

-• Be challenged to develop their reading potential and aim high in the complexity of text and stamina of their reading.
+• Be challenged to develop their reading potential and aim high in the complexity of the text and stamina of their reading.

 • Read in a stimulating, happy and secure environment.